Sickle41/Capstone-72/README.md

+**Miniature Paint Scheme Gallery**

+The purpose of this APP is to allow users to share the various methods they have found to paint miniatures with others.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.